TaiwanBitdevs/TaiwanBitdevs.github.io/_posts/2026-01-21-socratic-seminar-28.md

 ## Discussion Topics

 ### wallet migration bug causes Core v30 and v30.1 to be removed 1/6/2026
-* the issue: wallet/ directory can be deleted during the migration process in core V30
+- the issue: wallet/ directory can be deleted during the migration process in core V30
       - doesn't effect modern wallets >v.20
-      - not that "rare" -- normal use can result in this bug (pruned nodes or corrupted db log data)
+      - not that "rare", normal use can result in this bug (pruned nodes or corrupted db log data)
-* wallet migration -> convert wallet.dat BDB key-values to Sqlite descriptor wallets
+- wallet migration -> convert wallet.dat BDB key-values to Sqlite descriptor wallets
-* why this bug popped up now?
+- why this bug popped up now?
         - migration wasn't mandatory before v30
         - proposed fixes to failed migrations broke tests
         - legacy wallets use the root wallet/ directory
         - legacy wallets are unnamed by default called \[default wallet\]

-* what are legacy wallets?
+- what are legacy wallets?
       - wallet.dat private keys vs descriptors
       - BerkeleyDB vs Sqlite
       - Past issues with BerkeleyDB -- Bitcoin uses a specific version (4.8.30) of BerkeleyDB  chosen by Satoshi to fit Bitcoin's MIT license(?)
-            -block 225430 (2013)
+              - block 225430 (2013)
-            -inflation bug (CVE-2018-17144 2018)
+              - inflation bug (CVE-2018-17144 2018)

-* the fix so far (v30.2, v31)
+- the fix so far (v30.2, v31)
         - remove wallets, not the folder
         - long term: remove wallet functionality in Core entirely